apereo/cas/docs/cas-server-documentation/installation/Couchbase-Ticket-Registry.md

 [Couchbase](http://www.couchbase.com) is a highly available, open source NoSQL database server based on [Erlang/OTP](http://www.erlang.org) and its mnesia database.
 The intention of this registry is to leverage the capability of Couchbase server to provide high availability to CAS.

+<div class="alert alert-info"><strong>Compatibility</strong><p>Couchbase support in CAS at the moment is limited to Couchbase v4.</p></div>

 ## Configuration